captainteodor/genkit-alpha-bot/README.md

 * Track error logs to diagnose issues with prompts, state transitions, and Firestore interactions.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the License.
 See the LICENSE file for more information.